Azure/app-service-linux-docs/AzWebAppUP/runtime_detection.md

 ASP .NET and .NET Core detection is done by looking for the existence of `*.csproj` in the current working directory.

+## HTML

+Static content needs to use the explicit `--html` flag to indicate that static content is being deployed.
+Validation is done by looking for `*.html` or `*.htm` or `*.shtml` files in the current working directory

 ## Manual runtime definition

 The runtime is a property of the web app used to host your code.
 If you want to set the runtime manually you can use the [az webapp create](https://docs.microsoft.com/cli/azure/webapp?view=azure-cli-latest#az-webapp-create) command.